luisico/ansible-gitlab-ci-runner/README.md

 Gitlab CI Runner
 ================
-Install Gitlab CI Multi runner and register a runner.
+Install Gitlab Runner and register a runner.

 Only docker executor is currently supported.